terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_subnet_v2.html.markdown

 * `network_id` - (Required) The UUID of the parent network.
 Changing this creates a new subnet.

-* `cidr` - (Required) CIDR representing IP range for this subnet, based on IP version.
-Changing this creates a new subnet.
+* `cidr` - (Optional) CIDR representing IP range for this subnet, based on IP version.
+You can omit this option if you are creating a subnet from a subnet pool.

 * `ip_version` - (Optional) IP version, either 4 (default) or 6.
 Changing this creates a
     new subnet.